stoplightio/platform-docs/2.-workspaces/f.configuring-authentication.md

 1. Navigate to the Integrations section in your Stoplight workspace settings.
 2. Click **Install/Configure** beside SAML.
 3. Provide the following information:
  - **Entry Point**: HTTPS endpoint of your IdP for single sign-on requests.
-This value is available in your IdP configuration. e.g. https://www.yourcompany.com/saml .
+This value is available in your IdP configuration. e.g. <!-- markdown-link-check-disable --> https://www.yourcompany.com/saml <!-- markdown-link-check-enable-->.
 If the entry point is behind a firewall, you may need to [whitelist our IPs](e.whitelisting-ips.md).
  - **Identifier Format**
  - **Identity Provider Public Certificate**: The authentication certificate issued by your identity provider.
 PEM-encoded X.509, 'BEGIN/END CERTIFICATE' lines should be stripped out and the certificate should be provided on a single line.
  - **Issuer**: Set the value here in your SAML server.